Campus Indirect Cost Calculations

 Requests for Bridge Funding should be directed to the Dean of the College of Science and Mathematics.
-Applications need to include a description of eligibility (specify the expiring grant, the proposal submitted during the final year, and provide copies of the relevant grant data forms), the number of reassigned time units being requested, the amount of O&E requested with a justification, a current CV, and a brief letter of support from the Department Chair.
+Applications need to include a description of eligibility (specify the expiring grant, the proposal submitted during the final year if applicable, and provide copies of the relevant proposal approval forms), the number of reassigned time units being requested, the amount of O&E requested with a justification, a current CV, and a brief letter of support from the Department Chair.

 Renovations/Projects: From Planning to Completion, College of Science and Mathematics